 Nick Bockwinkel, Larry Hennig, Bobby Heenan and John Tolos on Saturday night after the CAC banquet. — photo by Greg Oliver

 “Now I’ve got to find a place tonight to pawn this thing.”
-Putting away his humour for a second, Heenan then thanked the wrestlers and promoters who made his career possible, from his debut at 17 in Indianapolis in Dick the Bruiser’s promotion to Verne Gagne, Sam Muchnick, Paul Boesch, Frank Tunney and Vince McMahon.
+Putting away his humor for a second, Heenan then thanked the wrestlers and promoters who made his career possible, from his debut at 17 in Indianapolis in Dick the Bruiser’s promotion to Verne Gagne, Sam Muchnick, Paul Boesch, Frank Tunney and Vince McMahon.

 “It was amazing what I accomplished.
 But I didn’t do it by myself, I did it because of these people I managed,” Heenan said, pointing out Bockwinkel in particular.
 “I couldn’t have done it with ham and eggers. … I was like croutons on top of a salad.”